-The historical trending of the average quarterly exposures at the special interest areas for the same periods are provided in Figure 4.3-2 and listed in Table 4.3-2.
+The historical trending of the average quarterly exposures at the special interest areas for the past 23 years is provided in Figure 4.3-2 and listed in Table 4.3-2.
 These exposures are within the range of those acquired at the other stations.
 They too, show that the plant is not contributing significantly to direct radiation at the special interest areas.